iqiyi/dpvs/doc/tutorial.md

 12866352 317136864        0  3637127 341266254  3628560        0
 ```

 Statistics are supported for debug purpose.
-Note `recvfrom(2)` is kept untouched, it will still return the source IP/port in packets, means the IP/port modified or translated by `DPVS` in UDP `FNAT` mode.
+Note that `recvfrom(2)` is kept untouched, it will still return the source IP/port in packets, means the IP/port modified or translated by `DPVS` in UDP `FNAT` mode.
 It's useful to send the data back by socket.
-Pls note UDP socket is connect-less, one `socket-fd` can be used to communicate with different peers.
+Please note UDP socket is connect-less, one `socket-fd` can be used to communicate with different peers.

-Actually, we use private IP option to implement `UOA` at first, and later we add another implementation with private protocol, pls check the details in [uoa.md](../kmod/uoa/uoa.md).
+Actually, we use private IP option to implement `UOA` at first, and later we add another implementation with private protocol, please check the details in [uoa.md](../kmod/uoa/uoa.md).

 <a id='Ubuntu16.04'/>